bethaitman/Redgate-writing-style-guide/_includes/style.md

 ###shown, opens
 Not displayed (nasty passive voice) or appears (sounds like a magic trick).

-Remember to use the active voice where you can: eg "The History dialog box opens" is better than "The History dialog is shown".
+Remember to use the active voice where you can: eg "The History dialog box opens" is better than "The is History dialog is shown".

 ###Simple Talk
 Uppercase, no hyphen, with space.